Walmart rolling out Delivery Unlimited subscription

 BENTONVILLE, Ark.
-(KNWA) — Walmart has plans to expand the reach of Delivery Unlimited, a grocery delivery membership option for customers, to 1,400 stores later this fall.
+(KFTA) — Walmart has plans to expand the reach of Delivery Unlimited, a grocery delivery membership option for customers, to 1,400 stores later this fall.

 According to a press release, the program gives customers the option to pay a yearly $98 fee or a monthly $12.95 fee to receive unlimited Walmart grocery delivery orders.
 Customers will continue to have the option to pay a per-delivery fee, without a membership.